Minuscule 36

-Minuscule 36 (in the Gregory-Aland numbering), A^{20} (von Soden).
-It is a Greek minuscule manuscript of the New Testament, written on vellum.
-Paleographically it has been assigned to the 12th century.
-It has complex contents and full marginalia.
+Minuscule 36 is a Greek minuscule manuscript of the New Testament Gospels, written on vellum.
+It is designated by the siglum 36 in the Gregory-Aland numbering of New Testament manuscripts, and A^{20} in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative handwriting styles (palaeography), it has been assigned to the 12th century.
+It has complex contents and full marginal notes.